Tankwa Karoo National Park

-Tankwa's area has been increased from an initial 260 to 1436 km2.
 It is bounded on the east by the Roggeveld Mountains, on the west by the Cederberg, to the north by the Kouebokkeveld Mountains and on the south by the scattered foothills of the Koedoesberge and Klein Roggeveld Mountains, and the Tankwa River.
-The park's headquarters are located at Roodewerf (GPS co-ordinates: S 32° 14’ 27.9” E 20° 5’ 44.5”).
+The park's headquarters are located at Roodewerf.
 Distances from the nearest towns to the park's headquarters are: Ceres (180 km), Sutherland (120 km), Calvinia (110 km) and Middelpos (52 km).

+History

 In 1998 Conrad Strauss sold 280 km2 of sheep farm to the South African National Parks.
+Tankwa's area has been increased from an initial 270 km2 to 1463 km2.

+Climate

+Some areas receive less than 100 mm of average annual precipitation, moisture-bearing clouds from the Atlantic Ocean being largely stopped by the Cederberg mountains.

+Other low areas receive little more, as the Roodewerf station (co-ordinates: 32°14′27.9″S 20°05′44.5″E) with 180 mm of mean annual rainfall.
+In the hottest areas of the park, the mean maximum temperature in January is 38.9 °C, and in July the mean minimum temperature ranges from about 5 to 7 °C.

+Biodiversity

 The park has started the reintroduction of game that used to be found naturally in the area.
 Research was done beforehand to ensure that introduced animals would survive on the overgrazed veld.
 The vegetation in the park falls within the Succulent Karoo biome and has been described as very sparse shrubland and dwarf shrubland.
 Several unique succulent genera occur here, such as Tanquana, Braunsia and Didymaotus.
 The park is home to a large variety of birds (188 species – 2015 figure), such as the black-headed canary, Ludwig's bustard, and the black-eared sparrow-lark.
 Peak birding season is August to October.